BramHoningh/carenvideo-frontend/README.md

   icalEndpoint: // Ical endpoint on the server (See carenvideo-server),
   getCalendarItemsEndpoint: // Endpoint to get calendar items for a user id (See carenvideo-server),
-  updateCalendarItemEndpoint: // Update a calendar item for a user id (See carenvideo-server), }
+  updateCalendarItemEndpoint: // Update a calendar item for a user id (See carenvideo-server),
+  deleteCalendarItemEndpoint: // Delete a calendar item for a certain user (See carenvideo-server), }

 export default variables